 Learn about China's food laws and regulations - online this summer

-Learn in depth with an international team of experts on food laws and regulations in China.
+Learn from an international team of experts on food laws and regulations in China.
 Join other food industry professionals as you pursue graduate training online, on your own schedule this summer.

 Cargo containers in a shipping yard.
 One container is painted as a flag of the People's Republic of China.